syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/legend.md

 ### Paging for Legend

 Paging will be enabled by default, when the legend items exceeds the legend bounds.
-You can view each legend items by navigating between the pages using navigation buttons.
+Each legend items can be viewed by navigating between the pages using navigation buttons.

 {% if page.publishingplatform == "typescript" %}